The Law Office of Matthew M. Williams, P.C.

 What if I Suspect My Child Is Being Maliciously Coached?

-Posted on August 09, 2024 in Child Custody
+Posted on April 07, 2025 in Child Custody

 IL family lawyerFar too often, children are dragged into a couple’s contentious divorce.
-One parent may even "coach" a child into saying something untrue about the other parent to get a better divorce settlement or a better custody agreement.
+One parent may even "coach" a child into saying something untrue about the other parent to get a better divorce settlement or custody agreement.
 This is sometimes known as "malicious coaching" and can also fall under parental alienation.
 Not only can malicious coaching destroy the relationship between the child and the falsely accused parent, but it can also teach children to be dishonest and manipulative.

 When malicious coaching occurs, the child's feelings of love for both parents can be harmed.
 If you believe your child is being maliciously coached by his or her other parent, it is essential that you relay your concerns to your St. Charles, IL, child custody lawyer.
 Manipulation of a child is never okay, and your attorney will know how to bring the issue to light in the best way possible.